MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/use-kaizala-actions.md

    ![Screenshot of the feedback form in a survey](media/survey-feedback-form.png)

 5. You can use the Survey Action card for several scenarios where data from remote workers needs to be collected.
 Some examples are collecting sales data from agents, conducting remote audits, and checking on faraway operations.
-6. 6.
-Detailed reporting on all surveys sent out to your employees, suppliers and partners can be viewed on the Kaizala management portal under the **Analytics** section > **Surveys** tab.
+6. Detailed reporting on all surveys sent out to your employees, suppliers, and partners can be viewed on the Kaizala management portal under **Analytics** > **Surveys**.

    ![Screenshot of survey reporting in the Kaizala management portal](media/portal-analytics.png)

-### Step 2 – Digitize attendance process at remote locations
+### Step 2 – Send a poll to collect user preferences

-Use the following steps to quickly create simple surveys for fast feedback.
+Use the following steps to quickly create a poll to collect data from your workforce in the field.

 1. In the group conversation, in the chat box at the bottom of the page, tap the paperclip icon.
 2. Select the **Quick Poll** option, and enter the relevant details such as questions and answer choices.